tmzh/tmzh.github.io/_posts/2017-12-09-solving-ancient-chinese-puzzle-with-constraint-programming-using-or-tools.md

 max_hen = min(total_fowls, floor(total_cost/HEN_COST))
 max_chick_set = min(total_fowls, floor(total_cost/THREE_CHICK_COST)) # a set of 3 chickens
 ```
 Notice that for chick count, we are grouping them in sets of three.
-This is because the unit cost of a chick is a fraction (1/3) and the solver doesn't allow us to multiply float numbers with IntVar object.
+This is because the unit cost of a chick is a fraction (1/3) and the solver doesn't allow us to multiply float numbers with IntVar object (which we will come to know later).
 This is perfectly acceptable for our scenario since chick count always needs to be a multiple of 3 or else the total cost will never be an integer (100 in this case).
 Besides, this also reduces the search space for chick count by a factor of 3, eliminating obvious non-solutions.

 We now have to spec out our decision variables.
 OR-Tools supports different types of decision variables such as Integers, Intervals etc., In our current challenge the decision variable is an integer so we assign it by using IntVar method.
 The first two values gives the lower and upper bounds for the variables.
 The last value is an arbitrary string handle for output representation.
 I am not sure under which scenarios the last variable will come to use, but likely it is an object name required for the underlying C++ code.
 The python module we use for or-tools is actually a wrapper for the core C++ code.